-The deregistration in ROI is done through the same 036 form.
+You can deregister in ROI through the same form 036.
 If at any time you detect that you are not registered in ROI, then the Tax Agency considers this to be fraudulent, so your registration is rejected.
 In this situation, you must appeal and defend your registration right.

 8. Deductible expenses